awsdocs/amazon-pinpoint-user-guide/doc-source/message-templates-creating-push.md

    + **Android icon** – Enter the URL of the large icon image to display in the content view of the push notification\.
    + **Android small icon** – Enter the URL of the small icon image to display in the status bar and in the content view of the push notification\.

-1. <a name="step10"></a>\(Optional\) If you added personalized content to the template by using message variables, specify a default value for each variable\.
+1. <a name="step10"></a>If you added personalized content to the template by using message variables, specify a default value for each variable\.
 If you do this, Amazon Pinpoint replaces the variable with the value that you specify, if a corresponding value doesn't exist for a recipient\.
-Although this step is optional, we recommend that you do this for each variable in the template\.
+We recommend that you do this for each variable in the template\.

-   To specify default values for variables, expand the **Default personalization values** section\.
+   To specify default values for variables, expand the **Default attribute values** section\.
 Then enter the default value that you want to use for each variable\.
 If you don't specify a default value and a value doesn't exist for a recipient, Amazon Pinpoint omits all text for the variable when it sends a message to that recipient\.

 1. When you finish entering content and settings for the template, choose **Create**\.